Forest Ambassadors — BigCi installation

 Leonardo@Djerassi Residency 2023 — Santa Cruz Mountains, California Recipient

-Incredibly grateful to be one of five artists and five scientists invited to connect, explore and create — together or individually — in the land of Djerassi in the Santa Cruz Mountains.
-During this five-week residency Gloria explored the remarkable journey of the eucalyptus tree from Australia to California — and how its arrival over 150 years ago has shaped culture, landscape, and endemic habitat with serious ecological consequences.
+Incredibly grateful to be one of five artists and five scientists invited to connect, explore and create, together or individually, in the land of Djerassi in the Santa Cruz Mountains.
+During this five-week residency Gloria explored the remarkable journey of the eucalyptus tree from Australia to California and how its arrival over 150 years ago has shaped culture, landscape and endemic habitat with serious ecological consequences.
+The resulting exhibition was titled The Tale of the Blue Gum, Eucalyptus Globulus, A Story of Hope and Unforeseen Consequences.

 Format5 artists + 5 scientists, 5-week residency